A House Made of Splinters: Release

 In April 2022, it was screened at the Swiss documentary film festival Visions du Réel and then at the 29th edition of Hot Docs Canadian International Documentary Festival.
 In May 2022, it was presented at DOK.fest Munich and at the Israeli documentary film festival Docaviv.
 In June 2022, it was screened at the Sydney Film Festival.
 In July, it was selected at the 19th edition of the Golden Apricot Yerevan International Film Festival held from 10 to 17 July, in the 'International Full-Length Competition'.
 In September, the film featured in the Competition Program of AJB DOC held from 9 to 13 September.
 In October 2022, it was presented at the Semana Internacional de Cine de Valladolid and at the Osnabrück Film Festival and on 3 November 2022 at the Lübeck Nordic Film Days.
+In November 2022 it was also presented in the Standpoint section of 33rd Singapore International Film Festival.

 On January 17, 2023, American Documentary reported that POV (a cinema term for “point of view”) had acquired the film and it will make its national broadcast premiere on PBS, American Experience, as part of POV's 36th season launching summer 2023.

 On February 14, 2023, it was reported by Deadline that Giant Pictures had acquired US theatrical and VOD rights to the film and As of 7 March 2023, it was released on digital platforms in USA including Apple TV+, Amazon Prime Video and it is also running at select Alamo Drafthouse locations around USA.

 Reception

-On the review aggregator website Rotten Tomatoes, the film has a 97% approval rating based on reviews from 35 critics, with an average rating of 7.6/10.
+On the review aggregator website Rotten Tomatoes, the film has a 97% approval rating based on reviews from 39 critics, with an average rating of 7.8/10.
 The site's critics consensus reads: "Taking a brilliantly unobtrusive approach, A House Made of Splinters uncovers heartbreak and hope while observing the generational effects of war."
-On Metacritic, it has a weighted average score of 79 out of 100 based on 9 reviews, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 79 out of 100 based on 10 reviews, indicating "generally favorable reviews".